meeb/django-staticsite/README.md

 directory or genereate individual pages on demand.
 You can also optionally automatically publish generated static sites to a configured remote publishing target, for example, Amazon S3 (or any compatible service).

+`django-staticsite` is compatible with on-push CI building of static sites allowing for "serverless" Django static sites with minimal effort.

 This is a reference project designed to show implementation and guage interest.
 It can be used as a basis for a clean PR, if deemed appropriate, in the future.
 Django Distill has been a third party module for many years and proven to be quite popular, potentially the most widely used static site generator framework for Django.
 Adding its features as an